Pauan/programming-notes/Nulan core.rst

     (map (zip @a) -> x
       (f @x)))

-  # TODO should be generic so it works on non-traversable things too
+  # Takes the elements of the second list and pushes them into the first list
-  (def copy -> x
+  (def into -> x y
-    (foldl x (empty x) -> out in
+    (foldl y x -> out in
       (push out in)))

+  # This is generic so that it can work on non-traversable things, and also so it can
+  # be more efficient if called on an immutable list
+  (generic copy -> x
+    (into (empty x) x))

   # TODO implement wait/concat as well ?
   (def concat -> x @args
-    # TODO copy is only needed because arrays are mutable
+    # copy is needed because arrays are mutable
     (foldl args (copy x) -> out in
       (foldl in out -> out2 in2
         (push out2 in2))))